ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_BNS_MDC_study.md

  - https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/BNS/MDC/SpinMDC/

 The goal is to establish if the results of this MDC are reasonable.
-The following aspects were checke
+The following aspects were checked

  -# Are the recovered SNRs as expected?
  -# How are the recovered SNRs related to the FARs?